drawtext

 DT_NOPREFIX: "A&bc&&d"

-Strings are not modified unless a DT_MODIFYSTRING specified.
+The string is not modified unless the DT_MODIFYSTRING flag is specified.

-DT_PREFIXONLY Windows 2000/XP: Draw an underscore only at the position of the (&)prefix character.
-No other characters in the string are drawn.
+DT_PREFIXONLY Draws only an underline at the position of the character following the ampersand (&) prefix character.
+Does not draw any other characters in the string.

 DT_PREFIXONLY: " _ "